 OneXafe's scale-out architecture provides a highly scalable, plug-and-play disk-based backup target for your virtual and physical server environments, delivering scalability for your ever-growing backup data with minimal configuration required for storage management tasks.

 Unlike traditional NAS, Arcserve OneXafe uses an object-based store that gives you a seamless pool of available capacity through a single namespace.
-OneXafe lets you seamlessly add storage—one drive at a time or multiple nodes in a cluster—and appliances as your organization grows.
+OneXafe lets you seamlessly add storage—one drive at a time or multiple nodes in a cluster—as your organization grows.
 That dynamic scalability contains your storage costs because you don’t have to allocate wasted storage capacity to meet potential usage spikes, as with inflexible scale-up storage.

 Built-in enterprise-grade features further reduce your storage requirements.
 Those include deep data reduction, combining inline variable and fixed-length deduplication with inline compression, and dedupe ratios of up to 20:1 that can decrease your storage requirements by up to 95 percent.
 OneXafe also offers customized data reduction based on application type.
 For example, an inline variable-length dedupe algorithm—compared to a fixed-length algorithm—is a better fit for backup copies.
-A single OneXafe Ring backup share can use variable-length dedupe, while a primary store can use fixed-length dedupe for data reduction.
+A single OneXafe cluster backup share can use variable-length dedupe, while a primary store can use fixed-length dedupe for data reduction.

-Why An Immutable Object Store Matters
+Why an Immutable Object Store Matters

 We frequently refer to the 3-2-1-1 backup strategy in our posts because it gives you an absolute last line of defense against ransomware—the last “1” in 3-2-1-1 stands for immutable storage.
 OneXafe is a native immutable store for your unstructured data and backup copies, providing you with a logical air gap so you can retrieve an unaltered copy of your data even if ransomware makes its way into your organization.